rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 * The Markdown renderer is loaded up in `html/markdown.rs`, including functions for extracting doctests from a given block of Markdown.
-* The tests on the structure of rustdoc HTML output are located in `tests/rustdoc`, where they're handled by the test runner of rustbuild and the supplementary script `src/etc/htmldocck.py`.
+* The tests on the structure of rustdoc HTML output are located in `tests/rustdoc`, where they're handled by the test runner of bootstrap and the supplementary script `src/etc/htmldocck.py`.

 ## Tests